 There is no reliability gap under the Base case, with NSW and VIC showing signs of potentially threatening the 0.002% reliability standard over the Review Period.
 QLD has the next highest USE percentage at 0.0002% (or one-tenth of the current standard) among the remaining regions.
-Figure 24 summarises the USE outlook and includes the P10, P50 and weighted average.
+Figure 28 summarises the USE outlook and includes the P10, P50 and weighted average.
 Although the P10 outcomes exceed 0.002%, the relevant metric is the weighted average which shows NSW and VIC staying below the current standard over the Review Period.
 The significant differences between P10 and P50 results confirm peak demands are highly relevant in driving USE outcomes.

-The supply outlook for NSW and VIC is presented in Figure 25 and Figure 26 respectively.
+The supply outlook for NSW and VIC is presented in Figure 29 and Figure 30 respectively.
 The NSW USE outlook is explained by the closure of the Eraring plant in full in Aug 2025, or withdrawal of 2.9 GW; but is replaced with anticipated solar, wind and long duration storage capacity under the NSW Electricity Infrastructure Roadmap.
-The initial capacity under the NSW Electricity Infrastructure Roadmap.
-The initial capacity under the NSW Electricity Infrastructure Roadmap.
 The initial capacity under the NSW Electricity Infrastructure Roadmap (3 GW) in 2026 is not one-to-one replacement for Eraring power station resulting in an uplift in the expected USE, however, by 2028 is more than sufficient (7 GW) to replace Eraring power station resulting in a decrease in expected USE to 0.0003%.

-The net profit outcomes from the market modelling over the Review Period show Eraring, Mount Piper and Vales Point power stations unable to fully recover its fixed operating and maintenance costs in 2026 due to ongoing investment in renewables in NSW and the broader NEM.49 Net profit outcomes would have further deteriorated with the ramp up of renewables under the NSW Electricity Infrastructure Roadmap.
+The net profit outcomes from the market modelling over the Review Period show Eraring, Mount Piper and Vales Point power stations unable to fully recover its fixed operating and maintenance costs in 2026 due to ongoing investment in renewables in NSW and the broader NEM.
+Net profit outcomes would have further deteriorated with the ramp up of renewables under the NSW Electricity Infrastructure Roadmap.
 The Eraring power station retirement essentially removes the need for any other further economic coal retirement in NSW.